s-o-w/LinkedInGen/README.md

     **TOPIC** Balancing Innovation and Stability in Engineering
     ```
-    Your topics should have enough informaiton to generate a good post, 2 or 3 good sentenaces that provide a solid topic is enough.
+    Your topics should have enough information to generate a good post; 2 or 3 good sentences that provide a solid topic is enough.
 When a topic is used, it will be marked as such.

 - **Automated Mode**:
   Set up a cron job to run the program automatically and log output: